Internet Security advice for persons of interest

 - Go through and update all your important passwords with unique generated passwords.

-- Make sure to setup 2factor with a app like Authy rather than via SMS messages
+- Make sure to setup 2factor with an app like Ente Auth and proton auth and Authy rather than via SMS messages.

 - You do not want to do this on a potentially compromised device as you could be watched with screenshots of your password